0

 In February 2013 an application by Freij Entertainment International for the Yorkshire Wheel to remain in place until 30 November 2013 was considered by the City of York Council's planning committee.
 It was given permission to remain on the site only until 31 October.
 It last operated on 30 September 2013 and was then dismantled.

-Text imported from Wikipedia article "Yorkshire Wheel" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Yorkshire Wheel" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants